AnggaR96s/Reforestation/README.md

-## When my wife told me to stop impersonating a flamingo, I had to put my foot down.
+## I used to work in a shoe recycling shop.
+It was sole destroying.